OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 - A new browser/device or IP address.
 - An unusual country or location.
 - Specific countries that are considered untrusted.
-- An IP address that appears on known block lists.
+- An IP address that appears on known block lists or is associated with anonymization services, such as VPN services.
 - An IP address that has tried to login to multiple accounts.
 - A login attempt that appears to be scripted rather than manual.